PrintClose

 Retirement and quality of life: What does the future have in store?

-With vast numbers of new retirees straining the system, authorities have had to find ways to reduce the costs of assistance programs.
-In the United States, the age of retirement will go up from 65 to 67.
-In Québec, major reforms to the QPP in 1997 helped stabilize its finances for the long term.
+With vast numbers of new retirees straining the system, authorities have had to find ways to adjust the funding of assistance programs.
+In the United States, the retirement age is gradually increasing from age 65 to age 67.
+The transition began in 2003 and will end in 2025.
+In Québec, changes to the QPP were adopted in 2011, including an automatic mechanism to adjust the contribution rate, which will take effect as of 2018.

-The QPP and Old Age Security (OAS) alone are not enough to guarantee workers a reasonable retirement income.
-Those with the lowest incomes are eligible for the Guaranteed Income Supplement (GIS), which provides a minimum revenue.
+The QPP and Old Age Security (OAS) pensions are not enough to guarantee most workers a reasonable retirement income.
+Low-income retirees may also be eligible for the Guaranteed Income Supplement (GIS), which provides a minimum income.

-However, the 3 systems combined (QPP, OAS, and GIS) do not allow middle-income workers to maintain their standard of living during retirement.
+However, the 3 systems combined (QPP, OAS, and GIS) do not allow middle-income workers to maintain their standard of living in retirement.

 • Retirement, health, and disability

-In some cases, a worker may be deemed disabled based on administrative rules set out by the employer or other organizations such as Régie des rentes du Québec (RRQ).
+In some cases, a worker may be deemed disabled based on administrative rules set out by the employer or other organizations such as Retraite Québec.

 However, since there is no code or law to declare a retiree disabled, no financial support is available from any particular program.
 Disability benefits are often converted into retirement benefits, and even though the disability is no longer the reason the beneficiary is not working, it can still have a real impact on standard of living.